sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * BART is a high-speed subway-ish system that goes around the more city-like parts of the Bay Area and hits more major destinations.
 BART from the airport to SF is super clean and ~$8.
+* Airport shuttle is a good alternative to Taxi and BART if you have no one to split the bill with and if you have a lot of luggage.
+For only $16 they will drop if you off in front of almost any hotel.
+I used GO Lorrie's Airport Shuttle to get to Park Hotel.
 * Caltrain is a light-rail system that goes through all of Silicon Valley for under $10.
 If you've heard of the GO train in the GTA, it's similar.
 They do often check tickets though!